 The main difference between a traditional BSN and Accelerated BSN is the time it takes to earn a degree.
 Traditional BSN programs — like other bachelor’s degree programs — take four years to complete, whereas most Accelerated BSN programs take 12–24 months depending on prerequisites and program requirements.

 This is in large part due to the educational experience requirements for each:

-Traditional BSN and Accelerated BSN programs (sometimes referred to as “ground-based programs”) consist of the type of classroom lectures you would expect to find on any college campus — along with homework, exams, hands-on labs, and clinicals.
+Traditional BSN and Accelerated BSN programs (sometimes referred to as “ground-based programs”) consist of the type of classroom lectures you would expect to find on any college campus — along with homework, exams, hands-on labs and clinicals.

-However, some ABSN programs, such as the one offered by Madonna University, take a different approach by blending online course instruction and homework assignments with in-person exams, skills and simulation labs, and clinicals.
+However, some ABSN programs, such as the one offered by Madonna University, take a different approach by blending online course instruction and homework assignments with in-person exams, skills and simulation labs and clinicals.

 Blended ABSN programs, like Madonna’s Accelerated BSN, offer the best of both worlds.
-Students still get the valuable hands-on experience only skills labs and clinical placements can offer, but enjoy the benefits and flexibility of online learning.
+Students still get the valuable hands-on experience only skills labs and clinical placements can offer, but they also enjoy the benefits and flexibility of online learning.
 Namely, interactive, online coursework:

-Whether a traditional BSN or an ABSN program is best for you depends on a number of factors, including current education level, motivation, and whether you intend to hold a job while working toward your BSN.
+Whether a traditional BSN or an ABSN program is best for you depends on a number of factors, including current education level, motivation and whether you intend to hold a job while working toward your BSN.